Free delivery for new forklift batteries.

 Causes of deep discharge

-• Excessive operating times without recharging in between
+• Excessive operating times without intermediate charging

 • Defective chargers or damaged charging cables

-• High ambient temperatures that reduce capacity
+• High ambient temperatures that reduce available capacity

 First aid for a deeply discharged battery